nicholas-ds/StudioMuse/README.md

 1. Open a reference photo in GIMP.
 2. Use GIMP tools to select image areas and extract color data.
-3. Send data to the Claude LLM API for color matching and art tips.
+3. Send data to the Perplexity Sonar API for color matching and art tips.
 4. View recommendations and interact with GIMP's palette editor.

 ## Future Development